ipinfo/node/README.md

 ```

 > [!TIP]
-> If you are using ESM instead of CommonJS you can use `import`:
+> If you are using ESM instead of CommonJS you can use `import`.
 > ```
 > import { IPinfoWrapper } from "node-ipinfo";
 > ```

-2. Perform a lookup for an IP address or ASN
+2. Perform a lookup for an IP address or ASN.

 ```typescript
 const ipinfo = await ipinfoWrapper.lookupIp("1.1.1.1");